-Oliver read English and History at Oxford, and began his career assisting playwright Howard Barker, before going on to work
+Oliver read English and History at Lincoln College Oxford, and began his career assisting playwright Howard Barker.

 Clíona Donnelly, General Manager

 Clíona studied History at Queen’s University, Belfast, and then completed a MSC in Marketing and Entrepreneurship at the University of Ulster.
-She previously worked for the Dublin Business School and the Abbey Theatre in Dublin before moving back to Belfast to join the NI Opera team in March 2011.
+She previously worked for the Dublin Business School and the Abbey Theatre in Dublin before moving back to Belfast to join the Northern Ireland Opera team in March 2011.